steemit/smt-whitepaper/smt-manual/manual.md

 # Decentralized Exchange
 One of the valuable features of SMTs is their immediate access to functioning, unmanned markets against the liquid asset, STEEM.

+## Immediate Liquidity

+Borrowing a concept of built in market makers first popularized by Bancor, SMT-based ICOs allow a portion of STEEM tokens received to be sent into an SMT’s on-chain market maker, which will provide liquidity to the SMT at a specified reserve ratio.
+Beyond the social and specialized distribution mechanisms of SMTs also bring the concept a step further than Bancor tokens by designing the market maker to act as a participant inside the SMT’s decentralized markets, thereby providing automated liquidity as well as freedom for human actors to place bids and asks.

 ## Automatic Order Matching
 The Decentralized Exchange (DEX) structures of Steem allow assets to automatically be matched for best possible price when bids and asks overlap, unlike other DEXs which require a man in the middle to match orders.
 Automatic, rather than middle-man-faciliated, order matching is important for security of Steem-based assets and for the replicability and safety of DEX interfaces.